 If you look at those deaths related to sepsis/septic shock then there appears to be an error in the manuscript (to me at least, please feel free to correct me).
 For all patients with sepsis the median time from ICU admission to death was only 1.9 days, with 36.8% dying within 24 hours and 50.7% within 48 hours.
-The authors then state that in patients with septic shock and no co-morbidities the median time to death was 16 hours with 54.5% dying within 24 hours and 72.7% within 48 hours.
-This seems highly counter-intuitive to me.
+The authors then state that in patients with septic shock and no co-morbidities, the median time to death was 16 hours, with 54.5% dying within 24 hours and 72.7% within 48 hours.
+This seems highly counterintuitive to me.
 I would expect patients with co-morbidities to die sooner.
-Why might those children with co-morbidities last longer?
+So why might those children with co-morbidities last longer?
 The pre-specified co-morbidities include prematurity, congenital heart disease, chronic respiratory disease, chronic neurological disease and immunosuppression.

 Mortality was also independently correlated with lactate on presentation to the ICU.
 A lactate of ≥2, ≥3 or ≥5 mmol/l was associated with an adjusted mortality of 7.4, 8.4 and 9.5%.

 What were the authors conclusions?